Fact Storm Hub

 Jamal Musiala opened the scoring on the night in the 9th minute, but it was Goretzka who delivered the moment that will be remembered.
 He scored in the 53rd minute to make it 2-0 at FC St. Pauli — the strike that officially surpassed the old record of 101, pushing Bayern’s season tally to 102 and into uncharted territory.
 What makes the goal more layered is the broader context: Goretzka, not always the headline name in this squad, stepping up to deliver the single most historically significant moment of Bayern’s 2025–26 season.
 The goal itself broke the record.
 The story behind it made it shareable.

 And the build-up had its own storyline.
 Vincent Kompany revealed after the match that he had spoken to club legend Uli Hoeness — one of the men whose record was about to be erased — the day before the game.
 “I saw Uli Hoeness yesterday and told him ‘We’re coming for the record,'” Kompany told Sky Germany.
-That detail alone captures everything about the weight of the moment: a manager walking into a game knowing exactly what history was on the line.
+“The mark existed for so long and the lads can be proud, but we’re going to keep going.”
+That detail alone captures everything about the weight of the moment: a manager walking into a game knowing exactly what history was on the line — and then promising it wouldn’t stop there.

 🤖 AI Content Disclosure